 The Federal Direct PLUS Loan Programs are loans for graduate students and parents of dependent undergraduate students to help pay for education expenses not covered by other financial aid.
 Eligibility is not based on financial need, but a credit check is required.
 Borrowers who have an adverse credit history must meet additional requirements to qualify.
 Repayment begins as soon as the loan is fully disbursed; however, there is an option to defer payments while you meet certain enrollment criteria.
+Additional information regarding PLUS loans is available at umgc.edu/ students/aid/loans/grad_plus.cfm.

-Private student loans are made by private organizations-such banks, credit unions, and state-based or state-affiliated organizations-and have terms and conditions that are set by the lender.
+Private student loans are made by private organizationssuch banks, credit unions, and state-based or state-affiliated organizations-and have terms and conditions that are set by the lender.
 If your financial aid does not meet your financial need, you may be able to borrow up to your cost of attendance through a private student loan program.
 These education loans are not federal loans; you borrow directly from and make payments to the lender.
 Private student loans usually have higher interest rates than federal loans.
 UMGC encourages you to apply for federal student aid before seeking alternative private loan options.
 If you are interested in a private student loan, contact the lender of your choice.